Teaching the elements of digital citizenship to students

 In a world where an internet connection is all you need to drain your bank account, lessons in responsible digital commerce are crucial.

 In the classroom, students need to learn how to become critical consumers.
 They should be able to evaluate buying options, spend within their limits, and protect their personal information.
+Consider having a discussion on the merits and downfall of online shopping to connect this with students’ lives!

+III.
 Teaching the “protect” elements of digital citizenship

-1. Digital rights and responsibilities
+1. Teach digital rights and responsibilities to students

 As the Spider-Man saying goes, “With great power comes great responsibility.”
 Students need to know their rights on the “web” but also understand their responsibilities to others.